Communist-controlled China (1927–1949): Publishing

-The Chinese civil war resulted in communist printing generally operating covertly and raw materials were often difficult to acquire.
-As a result, communist printing practices incorporated inexpensive and outdated methods and materials and techniques, including engraving printing, wax paper mimeograph, and lithography.
+The Chinese Civil War resulted in CCP printing generally operating covertly and raw materials were often difficult to acquire.
+As a result, its printing practices incorporated inexpensive and outdated methods and materials and techniques, including engraving printing, wax paper mimeograph, and lithography.

 On 11 December 1931, the Chinese Soviet Republic government established its official newspaper, Red China.

 In 1940, the Central Committee of the Chinese Communist Party issued its Instruction on Developing Cultural Movements, instructing that in "every large base area, a complete printing factory should be established.
 Existing printing factories should strive for improvement and expansion.
 The construction of a printing factory should be regarded as more important than building an army of ten thousand or even more.
 It's crucial to organize the distribution of newspapers, periodicals, and books, have specialized transport organizations and protective troops, and consider transporting cultural sustenance as important as transporting clothes and ammunition."

 Culture

 Art and literature

-In April 1938, the Lu Xun Academy of Art and Literature (Luyi) was founded in Yan'an as a training center for Communist Party artists.
+In April 1938, the Lu Xun Academy of Art and Literature (Luyi) was founded in Yan'an as a training center for CCP artists.

-In 1942, Mao gave the Talks at the Yan'an Forum on Art and Literature which became the basis for Communist cultural policies for the next thirty years.
+In 1942, Mao gave the Talks at the Yan'an Forum on Art and Literature which became the basis for CCP cultural policies for the next thirty years.
 Mao stated that transformations in the social relations of production required development of a new societal consciousness.
 Mao stated that in addition to reorganizing production, a revolution should create a culture in which the interests and needs of a working culture take priority.
 In this view, socialist literature should not merely reflect existing culture, but should help culturally produce the consciousness of a new society.

+Education

+In areas under the CCP's control, the party operated schools, night schools, and offered literacy classes.
+The CCP established schools in Yan'an to develop its cadres, including the Central Party School, the Counter-Japanese Military and Political University, the Chinese Women's University, and Lu Xun Academy of Art and Literature.